Fitting and Interpreting the Latent Actor-Partner Interdependence Model (L-APIM)

 arguments.

-Here, we depict the process of fitting competing latent APIMs that have indistinguishable measurement models, latent variances, and means, while indulging different patterns of actor- and partner-effects, and estimating k in each model:
+Here, we depict the process of fitting competing L-APIMs that have indistinguishable measurement models, latent variances, and means, while indulging different patterns of actor- and partner-effects, and estimating k in each model:

 #actor and partner paths constrained by default